 City shall replace, with the Director of Public Safety's approval, any personal equipment lost, destroyed or damaged beyond repair while used in the line of duty.
+This Section 9.2 shall not apply to uniforms (see Section 7.20).
 Items shall not be replaced if worn because of normal wear and tear.